 - PVA will begin to partially hydrolyze (breakdown) at a temperature of 180C;

-- Therefore, it has a typical printing temperature between 190C and 210C;
+- Therefore, PVA filament temperature for printing is between 190C and 210C;

 - PVA tends to work better with PLA than ABS, since the higher printing temperatures that ABS requires sometimes means that PVA will have trouble adhering.